mstrlaw/mstrlaw/src/posts/2021-12-25-building-a-voice-controlled-shopping-assistant-bot-🛒.md

 ---
 layout: post.hbs
 title: Building a Voice Controlled shopping assistant bot 🛒
+summary: A voice powered groceries shopping assistant built for the <a href="https://pixels.camp/" target="_blank">Pixels Camp</a>'s 2016 Hackathon.
 feat_image: /static/images/jarbas_gif.gif
 feat_image_alt: A render of Jarbas displaying a list of products.
 publish_date: 2016-10-22T16:09:00.000Z
 update_date: 2016-10-22T16:09:00.000Z
 ---
-Jarbas is a voice powered (Portuguese only) groceries shopping assistant built for the Pixels Camp's 2016 Hackathon.

 Ever been in a situation where you notice that you're missing something in your house, you need to buy it but then forget to add that product to your shopping list?

 Well now with Jarbas, you don't need to open your note app to write down your shopping list.